sonddy/AQUAI/README.md

 Making market predictions.
 Making investment decisions.
 Executing actions on the blockchain without human intervention.
 A simple example of AI Agent applications in Web2 is Siri or Alexa, which help automate tasks such as searching for information or playing music.
-However, in Web3, Crypto AI Agents take this capability to the next level with blockchain and digital asset integration.
+However, in Web3, AQUAI Agents take this capability to the next level with blockchain and digital asset integration.
-How Do Crypto AI Agents Work?
+How Do AQUAI Agent Work?
-Crypto AI Agents work through three main layers:
+AQUAI Agents work through three main layers:

 1. Data Input Layer
 Collects data from the blockchain through nodes or APIs like Web3.js.